 CIS 110 - A+ PC Repair and Operating Systems

 This course is designed to prepare the student to support personal computers.
 Students build a desktop personal computer component by component, install and configure multimedia, networking, and mass storage devices, install and configure a connection to a local area network, develop hardware troubleshooting skills, learn how to troubleshoot Microsoft® Windows® operating system problems, and learn how to optimize the Windows operating system for improved performance.
 Students also install and work with a non-Windows operating system on the same personal computer.
 A student who completes this course will be eligible to sit for an A+ certification exam in PC maintenance and repair.
-Two class hours and two lab hours.

 Prerequisites: CIS 100 or CSC 101 or CPT 114, each with a grade of C or better.